LionelDraghi/ArchiCheck/docs/tests/rules_on_components.md

   Error expected, as P1 is unsing a forbidden unit :
 ```
-Error : in file /home/lionel/Proj/Archicheck/Tests/14_Rules_On_Components/dir4/p1.ads : Interfaces.C use is forbidden
+Error : dir4/p1.ads:2: Interfaces.C use is forbidden
 ```
   Lets allow Interfaces.C use through Z components :